Updated June 13th, 2024

 In 1793, George Vancouver—an esteemed officer with the British Royal Navy—gifted King Kamehameha I with a flock of sheep, one bull, and five longhorns.

 Kamehameha—the first chief to unite the eight disparate islands into the Kingdom of Hawaii—accepted the gift, even carrying some to shore on his own canoe, whereupon he promptly placed a kapu on the cattle.
-That customary restriction banned hunting of the cattle for a decade.
+That customary restriction banned hunting cattle for a decade.
 Liberated, the longhorns took to the lava fields and forests—and proceeded to flourish.

 1908 paniolo